WomenPlusPlus/deploy-impact-22-openedu-b/docs/backend/README.md

 # Usage

-To run tests simply run `docker-compose up -d` from the /dev_ops folder
+To run tests simply run `docker-compose up -d` from the [/dev_ops](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-b/tree/main/src/dev_ops) folder.
+One may need a volume for elasticsearch, but docker will help to create it.

-For now to run the crawler, one needs to get into the container and trigger `./nutch_sourse/run.sh` inside of it, also `seed.txt` is adjustable.
+For now to run the crawler, one needs to get into the container and trigger `./nutch_sourse/run.sh` inside of it.
+`seed.txt` is adjustable seeding point for the crawler to start.
 For the future all that can be automated with a cron-job, for example.